ClementTsang/Transcripter/README.md

 seems to work.
 This appears to be [a bug](https://github.com/dotnet/sdk/issues/9586) with dotnet in general.

+## Disclaimer

+Note that Transcripter is not perfect - the generated transcripts are not guaranteed to be completely correct, and its generated transcripts should be treated as more of a starting point if perfect correctness is required.

 ## Motivation

 I was looking for a simple offline program to get transcripts from a bunch of lecture recordings I had, and also wanted